Find Affordable College Courses

 Dickinson, ND

-Dickinson State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Dickinson, DSU is a public school with a small student population.
+With a ranking of #7, Dickinson State University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
+Located in the town of Dickinson, DSU is a public college with a small student population.

 About 50% of the students majoring in visual and performing arts at the school are women while 50% are male.

-Rasmussen University - North Dakota did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #8 on the list.
-Rasmussen University - North Dakota is a small private for-profit school located in the medium-sized city of Fargo.
+Rasmussen University - North Dakota landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Rasmussen University - North Dakota is a fairly small private for-profit school located in the city of Fargo.

 Full Visual & Performing Arts at Rasmussen University - North Dakota Report